 “Not yet.”
 She returned her attention to Corrin.
 “Clubby here needs to apologize for putting you into that contraption.”

 Aaron looked at Corrin.
-He saw anger in the boy's face, but he also saw wounded pride and, though Corrin did his best to hide it, shame.
-There wasn't anything Aaron could say to Corrin that he wouldn't pay for later and so he said only, "No, it’s okay.
-Let's just go."
-Aaron took Shanna by one arm and started to pull her away.
-She didn't resist, though she did turn to level one final jab at her fallen opponent.
+He saw anger in the boy’s face, but also wounded pride and, though Corrin did his best to hide it, shame.
+There wasn’t anything Aaron could say to Corrin that he wouldn’t pay for later, so he said only, “No, it’s okay.
+Let’s just go.”
+Aaron took Shanna by one arm and pulled her away.
+She didn’t resist as she leveled one final jab at her fallen opponent.

 “Your arse may be as big as a dragon’s, Clubby,” she said, loud enough for all to hear, “but I’ll still kick it halfway across the Barrens if you bother any of my friends again!”

-Then she spun out of Aaron's grasp and skipped ahead into the crowd.
+Then she spun out of Aaron’s grasp and skipped ahead into the crowd.
 She went amongst them as if a conquering hero, smiling and slapping any outstretched hand held her way.
-Aaron followed in her wake, his steps not nearly as enthusiastic.
+Aaron followed with much less enthusiasm.
 No one looked at or paid any particular attention to him, which was perfectly all right with him.
-He'd had enough of their attention for one day.
+He’d had enough of their attention for one day.
 Now, he wanted nothing more than to go home, put on some dry clothes, and spend the remainder of the evening reading from the odd assortment of scrolls and tomes that comprised his current reading pile.
-He told Shanna as much the moment she'd turned around to see what was taking him so long.
+He told Shanna as much the moment she’d turned around to see what was taking him so long.

 “I’m wet, cold, and besides,” Aaron said, gripping one end of his tunic and wringing water from it, “it’s getting late.”

-Around them, the crowd began to disperse.
-Corrin had finally risen, but he was more occupied now with knocking his gang members around for not coming to his aid than seeking any sort of retribution.
+Around them, the crowd dispersed.
+Corrin had finally risen, but he was more occupied now with knocking his gang members around for not coming to his aid than seeking retribution.